Bio

 This is my favorite university class project:

 Building Skenkir the robot with Guðjón Bergmann for a university course.
 The robot's only purpose in life is to lift a wine glass and give the professor a sip.
-Skenkir means 'someone who decants' in Icelandic.
+The name Skenkir comes from the Icelandic verb skenkja, which means 'to pour out a drink'.

-Because I'm Gyro Gearloose's biggest fan, the robot had to have an actuated hand.
+Because I'm Gyro Gearloose's biggest fan, the robot had to have an actuated hand (video).

 Fab Lab Ísafjörður